Hovea trisperma

-Hovea trisperma, commonly known as common hovea, it is a flowering plant in the family Fabaceae.
+Hovea trisperma, commonly known as common hovea, is a flowering plant in the family Fabaceae.
 It is a small straggling shrub with purple-blue flowers and is endemic to Western Australia.

 Description

 Hovea trisperma is a perennial, short stemmed, sprawling, woody shrub to 0.6 m high and multi-stemmed from the base.
 The branches thickly or sparsely coved with flattened hairs, often crinkled or twisted.
 The leaves are variable, they may be elliptic, lance-shaped, oval or linear-oblong and may vary on the one plant, upper leaves 0.8-13 cm long and 0.3-6 cm wide.
 The leaves rounded or pointed at the apex, margins may be slightly or distinctly curved under, upper surface smooth or with soft hairs and the petiole 1-3 mm long.
 The inflorescences are borne in leaf axils in a cluster of 1-6 purplish-blue flowers, either sessile or on a short peduncle.
 Each flower is on a pedicel 1-7 mm long that are densely covered with flattened, spreading hairs.
 The calyx thickly covered with flattened, erect to slightly spreading hairs.The standard petal is 10.8-20.2 mm long and 10.5-25 mm wide with a white, centre flare.
 The wings are 9-14.8 mm long and 3.1-8 mm wide, and the keel 6-11.6 mm long and 2.3-4 mm wide.
 Flowering occurs from May to November and the fruit is an oval-shaped pod.